T. S. Soundaram: Political life

-Soundaram was elected Member of the Legislative Assembly (India) twice from then Madras State, first in 1952 from Athoor (State Assembly Constituency) and in 1957 from Vedasandur (State Assembly Constituency) representing Indian National Congress, then an MP in 1962 representing Dindigul (Lok Sabha constituency).
+Soundaram was elected Member of the Legislative Assembly twice from then Madras State, first in 1952 from Athoor Assembly constituency and in 1957 from Vedasandur Assembly constituency representing Indian National Congress, then an MP in 1962 representing Dindigul Lok Sabha constituency.
 With her move again to Delhi, she was appointed the Union Deputy Minister for Education.
-It was during her tenure as Deputy Minister that she introduced compulsory and free primary education throughout India.
+It was during her tenure as Deputy Minister that she introduced free primary education throughout India.
 She also helped start the National Service Scheme (NSS), that still has a strong rural service element to it.
 In the year 1962 she was awarded Padma Bhushan for her contribution towards social work.
-Soundaram lost the 1967 general election from Dindigul (Lok Sabha constituency) to N. Anbuchezhian a young student leader of DMK with a margin of more than one lakh votes, subsequently she went back to social work and retired from politics.
+Soundaram lost the 1967 general election from Dindigul Lok Sabha constituency to N. Anbuchezhian a young student leader of DMK with a margin of more than one lakh votes, subsequently she went back to social work and retired from politics.